ticketnests/gofan-front/README.md

 If you get an error regarding stripe, that is because we are currently going through the process to get stripe approved for this.

+Only known bug: /admin/dashboard having issues when you just logged in, should work if reload or click the dashboard button.